False Water Cobras are a very misunderstood snake that actually make great pets!

 Potential Health Issues

 False Water Cobras aren’t immune to health problems.
-Like any other snake species, they can encounter parasitic infections, bacterial infections, respiratory problems, and more.
+Like any other snake species, they can encounter parasitic infections, bacterial infections, respiratory problems, scale rot, and more.

 In fact, respiratory infections are pretty common.
 It’s usually caused by humidity levels that are too high.
 This causes the inner lining of the mouth to become swollen or infected as a result.